-I am an assistant professor in the Department of Electrical and Computer Engineering at NC state university (NCSU).
-I joined NC State in August 2016 as a Chancellor’s Faculty Excellence Program cluster hire in Visual Narrative.
+He is an assistant professor in the Department of Electrical and Computer Engineering at NC state university (NCSU).
+He joined NC State in August 2016 as a Chancellor’s Faculty Excellence Program cluster hire in Visual Narrative.

-Prior to joining the NC State faculty, I was a postdoctoral researcher and a research assistant professor of statistics in the Department of Statistics at UCLA, both affliated with the center of Vision, Cognition, Learning and Autonomy (VCLA).
-I received my Ph.D. in statistics from UCLA under the supervision by Prof. Song-Chun Zhu.
+Prior to joining the NC State faculty, he was a postdoctoral researcher and a research assistant professor of statistics in the Department of Statistics at UCLA, both affliated with the center of Vision, Cognition, Learning and Autonomy (VCLA).
+He received his Ph.D. in statistics from UCLA under the supervision by Prof. Song-Chun Zhu.

-My research focuses on computer vision, often motivated by the task of building explainable and improvable visual Turing test and robot autonomy through lifelong communicative learning.
-To accomplish my research goals, I am interested in pursuing a unified framework for machines to ALTER (Ask, Learn, Test, Explain and Refine) recursively in a principled way.
+His research focuses on computer vision, often motivated by the task of building explainable and improvable visual Turing test and robot autonomy through life-long communicative learning.
+To accomplish his research goals, he is interested in pursuing a unified framework for machines to ALTER (Ask, Learn, Test, Explain and Refine) recursively in a principled way.